You are here:

 Implementation: how is your curriculum delivered?

-Use these prompts when thinking about your curriculum's implementation, to get a flavour for the kinds of things inspectors might ask you.
+Use these prompts to understand what inspectors might ask you.

 - What do your objectives look like in practice?

 - How does the current curriculum match the intention?

 - What subjects are you teaching?